 Step 1 in a Dentist’s Digital Marketing Plan: Have a Goal

-We are going to write a series of articles about building a digital marketing plan for dentists.
 If you skip this first step, the rest of your efforts will be frustrating and less productive.
-If you don’t have a goal, you will have a difficult time directing your campaigns.
+Without a goal, you will have a difficult time directing your campaigns.

 Here are some questions to ask yourself when setting the goals for your digital marketing: